syncfusion-content/javascript-docs/js/Dialog/Concepts-and-Features/Behavior-Settings.md

 **[JavaScript]**

-// Enable the Dialog in the Dialog function by setting enabled property as true.
+// Enables the Dialog in the Dialog function by setting enabled property as true.
 The default value for enabled is true in the Dialog control
     <script type="text/javascript">
         $("#Dialog").ejDialog({
             height: 200,